bolt/docs/source/content-fetching.md

 Using `where`
 -------------

-If you need a more specific criteria to select the records on, you can use the `where` clause.
-The parameters must be listed as a hash, so you can include more than one, if needed.
+If you need more specific criteria to select the records on, you can use the `where` clause.
+The parameters must be listed in a hash.

 ```
 {# get all pages with ownerid '2' #}